subquery/subql/docs/create/mapping.md

 yarn generate:meta
 ```

-This command will generate the metadata and new api-augment for the APIs.
-As we don't want to use the built-in API, we need to replace them by adding an explicit override in our `tsconfig.json`.
+This command will generate the metadata and a new api-augment for the APIs.
+As we don't want to use the built-in API, we will need to replace them by adding an explicit override in our `tsconfig.json`.
-After updates, the paths in the config look like so (without the comments)
+After the updates, the paths in the config, without comments, will look like:

 ```json
 {